Shannon and Shannade Clermont

-Early lives and education
+Early lives

-The identical twins were born in Montclair, New Jersey on March 21, 1994.
+The Clermont twins were born in Montclair, New Jersey, on March 21, 1994.
 They are the youngest of five siblings, with one sister and two brothers.
-They have described their family as "hard-working, working class," and moved to Dallas, Georgia when they were nine years old.
-They began modeling when they were 14 years old.
-After winning a six-month program at an acting and modeling school, they worked as stand-ins for television shows including Tyler Perry's House of Payne.
+They relocated to Dallas, Georgia when they were nine years old and began modeling at the age of fourteen.

 The twins developed an interest in fashion from their aunt, a fashion designer in New York City.

-They stated that "[they] didn't have any other plan other than getting to New York City" despite both receiving full college scholarships in Georgia; Shannon attended the Fashion Institute of Technology for fashion merchandising and Shannade attended Parsons School of Design for strategic design.
-They have since relocated to Los Angeles.
+Despite both receiving full college scholarships in Georgia, Shannade attended Parsons School of Design for strategic design and Shannon attended the Fashion Institute of Technology for fashion merchandising.
+They have since relocated to Los Angeles, California.